-We offer children's nature-theme birthday parties August through May in the Houston Audubon Society's historic log cabin at the Edith Moore Nature Sanctuary.
+We offer children's nature-theme birthday parties September through May in the Houston Audubon Society's historic log cabin at the Edith Moore Nature Sanctuary.
 Mrs. Moore hoped to share her log cabin and her nature sanctuary with children for generations, and it is our hope that your child will be inspired with a love and appreciation for nature by having their party here.
-At our birthday programs, the children are entertained and educated by our Houston Audubon Naturalist, Sarah Ranger.
+At our birthday programs, the children are entertained and educated by our Houston Audubon Naturalist, Sara Ranger.
 For your party, you can choose three of the following options:

 - A guided nature hike in the woods

 - Pond dip-netting for tadpoles, mosquito fish, and more

 - An exciting encounter with our education animals

 - A walk in or along Rummel Creek (wear water shoes or old sneakers)